“On a Little Street in Singapore” 1935-1941

 Sen Lan’s companion chattel and lady serf Wong was born in Hainan to a poor peasant family who could no longer afford to keep her in the family; and as was very common at that time in China was to sell young girls as chattel and commit them to a life of servitude as a serf.
 Tze-Fatt’s father Tun-Hiong was the District Officer for the district of Hainan came to know of her family’s plight and as his bride Sen-Lan had her bound feet at the age on 13 as was a customary practice for ladies born to a feudal land owning class; he foresaw that there will come a time when he would have to flee Hainan as China’s communist were winning the civil war against the Nationalist forces and the chaos of civil war was approaching southern China.
 As his wife Sen-Lan had bound feet she will need a serf to attend to his wife and to assist her in walking and cope with the hardship that an exodus out of Hainan would pose to Sen-Lan.

 Wong Tun-Hiong had promised the parent’s of that she would be treated as one of the family and gave her their surname of serf Wong.
 Thus this was how Serf Ms Wong came to accompany Tun-Hiong’s wife Sen-Lan on their exodus from Hainan.
-On the trip out of Hainan which entered walking much of the way to the port nearby, she attended to Sen-Lan who had recovered the use of her partially bound feet and could walk unassisted although slowly and not for long stretches of time Thus her companion lady serf Ms Wong main task during their exodus and sea voyage from Hainan was caring for Sen-Lans two daughters Yeh-Yah, Yeh-Err, (Ann) and second son Tze Chiang who was a baby when they journeyed to North Borneo as refugees.
+On the trip out of Hainan which entered walking much of the way to the port nearby, she attended to Sen-Lan who had recovered the use of her partially bound feet and could walk unassisted although slowly and not for long stretches of time Thus her companion lady serf Ms Wong main task during their exodus and sea voyage from Hainan was caring for Sen-Lans two daughters Yeh-Yah, Yeh-Err, (Ann) and second son Tze Chiang who was a young child at the time, when they journeyed to North Borneo as refugees.
 Yeh Hsiang (Elizabeth) the youngest of the four children was born in Jesselton).
 Tze Chiang as the eldest Son, would follow his father in the trip and looked after by a male serf Ah Chip (Wong).

 Tze-Fatt and Bee-Hee were married in the family’s Muar Church and then left for Singapore where they stopped over for a weeks honeymoon and where had a formal Registration of Marriage at the YMCA with the Taiwan China Kuomintang Consul as a public notary for the China Nationalist Government in Taiwan.